ArtsSuraimu/novai/README.md

 # novai
-Simple Docker Deployment for the popular Anime AI drawer
+Simple Docker Deployment for the popular Anime AI Illustrator

 ** WARNING: Using this content might be illegal in your country or location. **